yuvi-1701/yuvi-1701/README.md

 - 👋 Hi, I’m @yuvi-1701
-- 👀 I’m interested in data science and software development
+- 👀 I’m Software Engineer having around 2 years of industry experience.
-- 🌱 I’m currently learning computer engineering
+- 🌱 I'm ready to contribue open source.
-- 💞️ I’m looking to collaborate on instagram
+- 💞️ I’m looking to collaborate on instagram.
 - 📫 How to reach me ...
 - reach me on instagram, twitter or facebook.
 By searching Yuvraj Darekar ids are yuvi_1701, YuvrajDarekar2 and Yuvraj Darekar respectively